 Should you receive a video call whoever happens to be watching the TV at the time can answer it, unless you've thought ahead and set up a screen lock, which you aren't prompted to do during setup.
 In our testing it seemed that to make any change we had to log into Facebook on a separate mobile device and input a code shown onscreen, yet by default there is nothing in place to stop someone logging into your Portal account, changing device-wide settings, calling your contacts, and even deleting your account.

 One of Portal TV's other tricks is Superframe, which turns the TV into a giant digital photo frame when Portal TV enters standby mode.
 By default it is not connected to the photos associated with your Facebook account, but if you have granted it access to any of your folders - timeline pictures, albums, photos of you, mobile uploads and so forth - without realising what this might mean, you may want to ensure there's nothing dodgy in there before walking away and letting your kids get a nasty surprise.

 Portal TV: Conclusion

 If you make a lot of video calls then Portal TV makes it much more convenient to do so over a larger screen.
 We also appreciate the Alexa integration, in essence turning your TV into a giant smart display, and it's even more useful now that the device also supports Amazon Prime Video.

-We'd also like to see the Portal voice assistant available in other languages beside US English, and to be able to log in without a Facebook account.
+We'd also like to see the Portal voice assistant available in other languages beside US English.
 In a future edition a higher-resolution camera will be a welcome upgrade.